 The student is responsible for keeping the College records up to date with current physical address(es), email address(es), and phone numbers by contacting the Office of Student Affairs with any changes.
 Upon leaving the College for any reason, it is the student’s responsibility to provide the College with updated contact information for the purposes of continued communication regarding any amounts that remain due and owing to the College.

 Withdrawal From The College: College fees are usually not returnable to students unless they withdraw from the College because of illness or reasons entirely beyond their control.
-The process of withdrawing from the College is initiated in the Office of Student Affairs, and the last date attended class is considered the official date of withdrawal.
+The process of withdrawing from the College is initiated in the Office of Student Affairs, and the last date of class paricipation is considered the official date of withdrawal.
 Refunds, when allowed, will be made on a pro-rata basis based on the following calculation: the number of calendar days through the official withdrawal date divided by the total number of calendar days in the semester, excluding breaks of five days or more.
 No refund will be given if the semester is more than 60 percent completed.
 The pro-rata refund is applied to tuition, room and board, and certain other charges assessed by the College.
 This pro-rata formula is also applied to College and outside sources of financial aid to determine the amount of aid earned through the date of withdrawal.
 Specific federal regulations, as described below, apply to Federal Title IV Financial Aid.
 All earned aid is applied against the pro-rata charges to determine the balance due to/from the withdrawing student.
 An administrative fee of 5 percent of actual charges (up to $100) will be assessed against the account.
-Generally, no refund will be made where the withdrawal is required because of misconduct.
+Generally, no tuition refund will be made where the withdrawal is required because of misconduct.

 Room: In cases where a withdrawing student is unable to vacate College housing on the official date of withdrawal, a pro-rated charge based off of the type of room the student resides in will be added until all possessions are removed from the room and proper check-out is completed with the Student Affairs Office.
 Except for the pro-rata refund for withdrawal from the College, room charges will not be refunded unless a student is changing from resident to commuter, which must be approved by the Student Affairs Office.
 In cases where the residency status changes during the semester, a daily room charge will be assessed from the beginning of the semester through the date the room is vacated.
 However, no refund will be provided for room if the change from resident to commuter occurs after the semester is more than 60 percent complete.